 Campus cluster is appropriate when:

-• You can deploy on WS2025 with the December CU and the recommended flash based capacity drives for performance
+- You can deploy on WS2025 with the December CU and accept the requirement of all flash drives for the recommended performance

 What this means operationally: